-Garcia has been program director of the Los Angeles Police Department (LAPD) Hollenbeck Police Activities League since 2001.
+Garcia has been executive director of the Los Angeles Police Department (LAPD) Hollenbeck Police Activities League since 2001.
 The program, which she started with Officer Glenda Brooks, was created to reduce gang violence and promote healthy social-emotional skills among youth.
-Program activities include sports, academic tutoring, life skills training, documentary and film development and parenting classes.
+Program activities include sports, career and workforce development, academic tutoring, life skills training, documentary and film development and parenting classes.

 However, Garcia realized many children and families in the predominately Latino neighborhood east of the Los Angeles River were dealing not only with poverty but also trauma, grief and loss.
-She reached out to the USC-Suzanne Dworak-Peck School of Social Work and in 2016 created a partnership with the school to provide mental health services such as therapy and counseling to the children and their families.
+She reached out to the USC-Suzanne Dworak-Peck School of Social Work and in 2016 created the first law enforcement/social work teaching institution in the country in partnership with the schoolto provide mental health services such as therapy and counseling to the children and their families.

-Garcia, who runs the program on a tight budget, has also partnered with AEG Entertainment, the Los Angeles Unified School District, The Los Angeles Dodgers, United Parcel Service and local government agencies.
+Garcia, who runs the program on a tight budget, has also partnered with AEG Entertainment, the Los Angeles Unified School District, Windsong Trust, the LA84 Foundation and local government agencies.

 And she is working with police and her staff to make them more attuned to the community.
-Twice a month, Garcia sets time for her staff, interns and police officers to attend trainings around child development and cultural humility.
+Monthly Garcia sets time for her staff, interns and police officers to attend trainings around child development and cultural humility.